tantdhvan/kSIMK/README.md

-# k-Submodular Maximization under Individual Knapsack Constraint
+# k-Submodular Maximization under Individual Knapsack Constraint: Applications and Streaming.

 This repository contains the reference implementation for the paper: